 Twenty three issues of The Economic Review have been published since its launch in 2009 until it ceased publication at the end of 2013.

-In the last quarter of 2013, ADCED launched the second cycle of the forum under the slogan "Corporate Financing and Access to Finance", in collaboration with economic experts from the World Bank, on 1 October 2013 at the Ritz Carlton Hotel in Abu Dhabi.
-The forum addressed obstacles facing the private sector and small and medium enterprises (SMEs), and discussed means of creating an enabling environment for the SMEs to contribute effectively to the growth and sustainability of the local economy.
+In October 2013, the second forum was organized under the theme "Corporate Financing and Access to Finance" in cooperation and coordination with economists from the World Bank.
+The discussion sessions highlighted the challenges and constraints faced by private sector companies and small and medium enterprises in the Emirate of Abu Dhabi in obtaining financing.
+The discussions centered on how to create an enabling environment that allows them to obtain financing to contribute effectively to the growth and sustainability of the local economy.

 © 2018 Abu Dhabi Council for Economic Development